yashbobdey/new-project/README.md

 Both, Pagination and Search bar are implemented end to end. user's password is first hashed and then it is stored in the database, so it is known to him/her only.
 All the important routes such as get all users, edit user and delete user are protected using JWT authentication.
 Only signed in users can access these routes.
+The data for 50 users is provided in backend/data/users.json